harshbaid-13/Backend_AmazoLens/README.md

 pip install -r requirements.txt
 ```

-4. **Set Up Environment Variables: Create a .env file in the root of the project and add your environment variables**:
+4. We are sharing .env file as well that has a read_only user credentials to read from the databse.
    .

-Note: The `.env` file is not included in version control for security reasons.
+Note: In case its not included in version control for security reasons or is not working, please reach out to us on
 Email [bharsh24@iitk.ac.in] us for the `.env` file.

 ```bash